boluochuixuecn-cyber/Cc-weapp/README.md

-# CC UI - WeChat Mini Program Component Library
+# Cc-weapp

+This is a WeChat applet component library.
 A lightweight UI component library for WeChat Mini Program, inspired by Vant Weapp.

 ## Run